c4cs/c4cs.github.io/_commands/tools/dc.md

 dc
 -------

-Short for "desk calculator", dc is an arbitrary-precision arithmetic package.
+Short for "Desk Calculator", dc is an arbitrary-precision arithmetic package.
-It supports arbitrary, unlimited-precision arithmetic and reverse-polish (postfix) notation.
+It supports arbitrary, unlimited-precision arithmetic and uses reverse-polish (postfix) notation.

 ~~~ bash
 $ dc    # Starts the calculator